CUEDOS/Unity/source/Plume Tracking Game/readme.txt

-This build is for Windows machines.
+This build is for Windows.
+If you have a different machine, let me know and I will try to send a different build.

 To play the game:
 1. Download “Plume Tracking Game x86.zip” file.